 2. Conclude what God wants you to give

-If God has convinced you that you should tithe, you need to remember that this will be a regular outflow of your resources.
+If God has convinced you that you should __________, you need to remember that this will be a regular outflow of your resources.
 Some families feel led to give extra freewill offerings to the Lord.
 This may include supporting a Christian ministry outside your church on a regular basis, or it may mean a one-time gift to a visiting missionary.
 Either way, these things need to be taken into account.

 3. Contemplate your fixed expenses

 It’s often easier to figure out what our income is than what our expenses are.
-Money comes from one direction but leaves in many.
+Money comes from one direction but leaves in ________.
 However, if you sit down and take the time to think about it, with a little effort you will be able to identify regular monthly expenses.
 If your family eats one loaf of bread every day, you know that you will need to buy 30 loaves of bread every month.
 When you multiply the cost of the bread by the amount you need, you will know how much you spend on that category of food every month.
 You can also do this in a more general way by keeping track of how much money you spend every time you go shopping for groceries.
 Soon you will know approximately how much you spend on food every month.
 Other fixed expenses are your utilities: you need gas and water every month.
 How much does that normally cost you?

 4. Consider controllable family expenses

 You may be thinking, “What are controllable family expenses?”
 This has much to do with our desired lifestyle.
 Doing some remodeling in the home, buying a new TV, sending your children to a better school, or upgrading to more attractive clothing could all fall in this category.
-There are many good things we can do with our money, but not all of them are essential.
+There are many good things we can do with our money, but not all of them are ________________.
 So you must consider whether you need to limit your spending on these kinds of items or take other steps such as postponing the purchase till later.

 5. Calculate amount for your savings plan

 You should have a plan to save some money every month and you need to keep it in mind as you view your overall financial picture.
-It is important to do this so that emergencies don’t overwhelm you.
+It is important to do this so that ________________________ don’t overwhelm you.
 And if God is gracious and there are no special emergencies then you will slowly accumulate towards other needs of your family.
 It is a valuable asset, and you don’t want to leave it out.

 Thinking about each of these points and including them in your budget—your plan for how you will spend your money—will help you make the change from letting money make your decisions to having it serve you.